Black Bear Road (album)

-Black Bear Road is an album by country musician C. W. McCall, released on MGM Records in 1975 (see 1975 in music).
-It is largely considered the album which gave him the most significant boost of his career, almost entirely due to the hit novelty song, "Convoy", that hit the number one spot on both Billboard's Country charts and its Pop charts.
+Black Bear Road is an album by country musician C. W. McCall, released on MGM Records in 1975.
+It is largely considered the album which gave him the most significant boost of his career, almost entirely due to the hit novelty song, "Convoy", that reached number one on both the Billboard country and pop albums charts.
 The song itself was largely responsible for starting a nationwide citizens' band radio craze.
 The song "Black Bear Road" in turn popularized the now-infamous road itself, along with its "You don't HAVE to be crazy to drive this road - but it helps" sign.